 What choices do you make?
 How many times in your day are you creating?
 How many times in your day are you destroying?
 Is everything you do to better the whole, or just to better yourself?
 How many times a day do you sincerely compliment the people around you?
 How many times a day do you complain or judge?

 Get a notebook that you can use as a journal.
 Take a piece of paper and split it down the middle with a line.
 Write Creation on one side and Destruction on the other side.
-Every time you do something sincerely, it has to be sincere, that improves the life of someone else, write that under the Creation side.
+Every time you do something sincerely that improves the life of someone else, write that under the Creation side.
 Put a star by the ones where you improved the life of another and you did not receive anything in return.
 Write down every time you took a sincere interest in someone you didn’t know.
-Write down how many times you smiled at someone when they looked sour or unhappy.
+Write down the number of times you smiled at someone when they looked sour or unhappy.
 Write down every time you started a conversation with someone just to learn about them.

-We live in an ever-moving universe, we are either evolving or de-evolving.
-Destruction de-evolves the spirit and will eventually break down the physical body.
-Our spirit is as big as a universe, not as tiny as a soured crabapple.
+We live in an ever-moving universe.
+We are either evolving or devolving.
+Destruction devolves the spirit and will eventually break down the physical body.
+Our spirit is as big as a universe; not as tiny as a soured crab apple.
 We have potentials for greatness and we were intended to share that greatness with others.
 Our divine nature is to make sure we show people (and other living beings) how truly great and amazing we think they are.

 We hear the phrase the dumbing down of society, and this is not the full picture.
 The accurate phrase is the numbing down of society.
 We no longer can instantly feel when something is going on in us, whether it be our health or feelings.
 Cancer and other diseases do not happen over night.
 There is a gradual breakdown of the body.
 We are so numbed down that we are not aware that disease is festering and we are suffering.

 Everything is living and has a voice.
-Feeling does not come only from tactile response and is not isolated only to humanity.
-To believe otherwise is an over-flated view of self importance.
+Feeling does not only come from tactile response and is not isolated only to humanity.
+To believe otherwise is an inflated view of self importance.
 Feeling also happens in the consciousness and energy of a living thing.
 Animals, plants, minerals, and water all have the same capacity as we do to suffer.
 They do suffer too.
 An experiment was carried out on a plant by a scientist.
-He wanted to record the reactions of a plant when he exposed the plant to certain stimuli, like burning one of it’s leaves.
-With the help of a machine, he was able to read the stress of a plant.
-When he even thought about burning one of the plant’s leaves, the plant registered distress.
+He wanted to record the reactions of a plant when he exposed the plant to certain stimuli, like burning one of its leaves.
+With the help of a machine, he was able to record the stress of the plant.
+Just him thinking of burning one of the plant’s leaves caused the plant to register distress.
 We have scientific proof that shows us that animate and seemingly inanimate objects can and do suffer.